carlosgalveias/gcccli/README.md

 1) set up your google stuff first, make sure you have a project, its billable, you have sdk installed
 2) get my code from github and install it as global
 3) do 'gccli new' and follow instructions
-4) inside your project , change config for your google project name
+4) inside your project , change config for your google project id and bucket where you want to store any functions
 5) Add a model or 2 with 'gccli generate model'.
 Ex:
 ```javascript
 'use strict';